pragma-/Plang/README.md

     $ ./plang <<< 'var a = 5; var b; a + b'
       Error: `b` not defined.

+##### Types
+At this stage, there are seven types planned: reference, array, table, string, number, boolean and nil.

 ##### Scoping
 Variables are lexically scoped.
 A statement group introduces a new lexical scope.
 There is some